Frequently Asked Questions

 What is the Dutch Tax Calculator?

-The Dutch Tax Calculator is an online tool that helps estimate your net salary from gross income based on the Netherlands tax system.
+The Dutch Tax Calculator helps you estimate your net salary in the Netherlands for 2026 based on gross income, tax rates, and applicable tax credits.

 How accurate is the Dutch Tax Calculator?